Fleet management costs in 2026: What fleet managers need to know

 5. Reduce idle time

-According to Telematics Wire Market research, fleet owners who effectively use telematics have reduced fuel costs by as much as 14%.
+Fleets that actively monitor and reduce idling through telematics have cut fuel costs by up to 14%.
 Integrating fleet management into your vehicles will help you monitor and report on idling, allowing you to adjust policies for when a driver should turn off the ignition, and coach drivers to save you money.
-Telematics also helps with driver coaching which eventually translates into fleet savings.

 Learn more about optimizing your fleet with Geotab.